Neil Gabrielson

 Algebra – Michael Artin

 I've been using this book to self-study Linear Algebra and Group Theory alongside my classes, and I will continue to use it to learn about Rings and Fields through Galois Theory.
 It's not a light read, but I would highly recomend picking up a copy (or finding a pdf) if you're beginning to study mathematics or any adjacent field.
 It's great to have on hand just to reference.
-A friend asked about an edge case of vector fields last night and I whipped it out to check the wordings of the axioms.
+A friend asked about an edge case of vector fields the other night and I whipped it out to check the wordings of the axioms.
 If you don't like math, don't get this book, but it's 10/10 for a nerd like me.

 Another Country – James Baldwin

-Fantastic, devastating, and nuanced, as expected from James Baldwin.
+It's the kind of story that you keep digesting long after you turn the last page.
 My contender for the Great American Novel, but if you want an uplifting story, look elsewhere.

 Collected Fictions – Jorge Luis Borges